portovep/pabloporto.me/content/posts/eight-steps-to-stay-safe-online.md

 -   Our devices inputs like camera and microphone
 -   Screen recording and input monitoring

-## Summary and cheat sheet

-If you made it until here congratulations!.
-Here is the same list as a cheat sheet in case you want to save it for your own use:

--   [ ] Use a password manager
--   [ ] Use a multifactor authentication app (MFA)
--   [ ] Enable automatic software updates on your devices
--   [ ] Review your browser extensions
--   [ ] Create a list of your key digital assets
--   [ ] Enable two factor authentication for your key digital assets
--   [ ] Enable storage encryption for your physical devices
--   [ ] Reduce the amount of permissions granted to the apps you use to the minimum

-Here is the same list as a Notion template for Notion so you can just use it straight away [add link]
+## Nex steps

+You made it until here, congratulations!.
+Hope you found it useful.
+As a next step, I recommend you to do like me and create a reminder in your calendar to schedule your next security review.

-Hope you found th useful.
-If you have any suggestion for any additional steps that you take please let me know so I can added them to the list :)
+If you have any suggestion for additional steps you think can be useful please let me know so I can add them to the list :)